twigg012/twigg012/README.md

 **Here's some more info on me:**
 - 🔭 I’m currently working on planning a unity game
-- 🌱 I’m currently learning unity..
+- 🌱 I’m currently learning unity
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 You can email me at twigg012@odu.edu to contact me
 - 😄 Pronouns: he/him
 - ⚡ Fun fact:  What lead me to the backend of games was wanting to be the best at the games I played.
 <!--